kylase/CircosAPI/README.md

 * Programmatically generate your Circos graphics via Perl
 * Configure your own defaults for your pipelines via JSON

+Note: This module is not a syntax checker.
+You need to know how CIRCOS works.

 ## Getting Started

 #### In your script.pl